 Right now, I’m selling the book from my website, as well as from my Etsy shop.
 I’m also working with some independent shops around Long Island, NY to get my book on the shelves.

 Did you create a marketing plan?
 If so, how did you know what to do?

 Most of my marketing strategy has come from research (reading blog posts and learning from other small businesses online).
 There’s so much information online if you look for it, and you can learn anything if you’re passionate enough.

-What would you tell other people considering working with Client Services?
+What would you tell other people considering working with Large Order Services?

 I would tell them not to hesitate.
 Ask all of your questions up-front, even if they seem “silly” to you, because my rep was a wonderful resource.
 I honestly knew nothing about self-publishing before I created this book, and I’m so glad I took the leap!

 We’re so glad you did, too, Meg, and we’re glad we got to help.
 We can’t wait to see what you do next.